-- (1) On the removal of the light stimulus from the eye. - (2) As a result of stimulation of sensory nerves. - (3) In emotional conditions, such as fear. - (4) From the action of drugs, for example, from the internal administration or local application of atropine, or from the local application or intravenous injection of adrenalin.
-The pupil is also dilated in the early stages of chloroform or ether anæsthesia.
+- (1) On the removal of the light-stimulus from the eye. - (2) As a result of stimulation of sensory nerves. - (3) In emotional conditions, such as fear. - (4) From the action of drugs, for example, from the internal administration or local application of atropine, or from the local application or intravenous injection of adrenalin.
+The pupil is also dilated in the early stages of chloroform or ether anæsthesia, and again when excess of the anæsthetic is administered.